xuesu/Arxived-LLM-Jailbreak/README.md

 - Specific benchmarks or datasets used in the evaluations are not detailed in the provided text.
 - The text does not provide empirical results on the comparative efficacy of other LLM safety measures not addressed by the AutoJailbreak framework.
 - The extracted text from pdf content appears to be incomplete.
 Additional details may be present in the full paper.
+### from Benign import Toxic: Jailbreaking the Language Model via Adversarial Metaphors
+#### 1. Summary of this text
+The paper details a novel attack framework called AdVersArial meTAphoR (AVATAR) that enables jailbreak attacks on Large Language Models (LLMs) by transforming benign metaphors into harmful content.
+The authors argue that generating harmful content is more challenging than altering benign content to serve malicious purposes.
+AVATAR utilizes a two-step process: Adversarial Entity Mapping (AEM) to identify appropriate metaphors and Metaphor-Driven Thinking (MDT) to engage the target LLM in reasoning that leads to harmful output.
+Experimental results indicate AVATAR yields state-of-the-art attack success rates across various LLMs.

+#### 2. Related Metadata
+- Tools/Algorithms created: AdVersArial meTAphoR (AVATAR)
+- Benchmarks introduced: Not specified.
+- Codebase/Data URL: "Our code is available at: https://anonymous.4open.science"
+- Evaluated LLMs: Qwen2.57B, Llama3-8B, GPT-4o-mini, GPT-4o
+- Attack/Defense Techniques: Adversarial Entity Mapping (AEM), Metaphor-Driven Thinking (MDT)
+- Frameworks Critiqued: Not referenced in this section.

+#### 3. Main Contributions
+- **Novel Attack Paradigm**: The paper presents a novel method for jailbreak attacks that focuses on transforming benign content into harmful variations rather than generating harmful content from scratch.
+- **Framework Overview**: The introduction of AVATAR combines metaphorical reasoning with systematic approaches to manipulate LLM responses, enhancing the efficiency and stealth of attacks.
+- **Analysis of Metaphor Attacks**: It explores the underlying mechanisms of metaphorical attacks and proposes potential defenses against them.

+#### 4. Methods & Approach
+- **Experimental Setup**: The methodology includes two main components: AEM for identifying suitable metaphorical entities through model crowdsourcing and MDT for refining prompts based on LLM responses to induce harmful outputs.
+- **Techniques**: AEM employs a high-temperature setting for metaphor diversity and a filtering process based on Internal Consistency Similarity (ICS) and Conceptual Disparity (CD) to select less detectable harmful metaphors.
+- **Datasets Used**: The experiments utilized samples from HarmBench and AdvBench for evaluating the effectiveness of the AVATAR framework.

+#### 5. Findings & Empirical Results
+- **Attack Success Rates**: AVATAR achieves significant success rates, including 100% ASR-GPT on Qwen2.5-7B and Llama3-8B, with high effectiveness on closed-source models like GPT-4o.
+- **Transfer Attack Capability**: The framework demonstrates robust transferability across multiple LLMs, achieving notable ASR metrics even with adversarial prompts leveraged from different models.
+- **Ablation Study Results**: Key components of the AVATAR framework, specifically AEM and MDT, were found to be crucial for maintaining high ASR-GPT rates across various experimental conditions.

+#### 6. Implications for LLM Safety
+- **Threat to LLM Safety**: The findings highlight significant vulnerabilities in LLMs regarding their safety mechanisms when faced with metaphor-guided content transformations, indicating a potential area of concern for improving LLM defenses.
+- **Recommendations for Defense**: The authors briefly note the limitations of existing defenses against metaphorical attacks and suggest avenues for enhancing safety through a better understanding of metaphorical reasoning in LLMs.

+#### 7. Missing Information & Caveats
+- **Incomplete Sections**: Some methodological details and full experimental settings are not provided in the summarized text, which may limit the ability to thoroughly evaluate the proposed AVATAR framework.
+- **Ambiguities Noted**: The implications of the proposed methods and their interaction with existing safety mechanisms require additional review for comprehensive understanding and application.
 ### Automatic Jailbreaking of the Text-to-Image Generative AI Systems
 #### 1. Summary of this text
 The text discusses the evaluation of safety mechanisms in text-to-image (T2I) generative AI systems, particularly focusing on copyright infringement risks.
 Through empirical studies, the authors find that many commercial systems, like Copilot and Gemini, have low effectiveness in blocking copyright violations with naive prompts.
 They introduce an Automated Prompt Generation Pipeline (APGP) that circumvents these safety features, allowing users to generate high-risk prompts that lead to copyright infringement.
 Their findings reveal that even advanced AI systems like ChatGPT can be manipulated into generating infringing content, thus highlighting the need for robust defense mechanisms.